benjaminpettus/core-algorithms/README.md

 run npm install

 ## Usage and Example
--npm test - in your console to see if the tests are passing
+ npm test - in your console to see if the tests are passing
--npm run lint-src - to run linter on the src folder
+ npm run lint-src - to run linter on the src folder
--npm run lint-test - to run linter on the test folder
+ npm run lint-test - to run linter on the test folder